 In your final year, you have the opportunity to put your knowledge into practice by completing an in-depth, independent research project or dissertation.
 This will give you the chance to further develop vital employability skills in areas of research, time management and critical thinking.

 BSc Accounting and Management is taught at Essex Business School.
-More than two-thirds of our research is rated “world-leading” or “internationally excellent”, placing us in the top 25 in the UK for research excellence (REF 2014).
 We are an internationally diverse school, committed to sustainable and ethical business practices.
-Our accounting courses have 90% student satisfaction (NSS, 2017).

 Alternatively, you could opt for a placement year to gain relevant work experience within an external business.
 A work placement can give you a competitive edge in the graduate job market and provide you with key contacts within the industry.

-You are taught by a highly qualified, enthusiastic team of academics and practitioners with wide-ranging research interests.
-Their research is used in lectures and seminars so you learn about the latest issues impacting the business world.
+You are taught by a highly qualified, enthusiastic team of academics and experienced, relevant practitioners with wide-ranging research interests.
+Their research is used in your lectures and seminars so you learn about the latest issues impacting business today.